marijnh/Eloquent-JavaScript/11_async.md

 {{index "synchronous programming"}}

-In a _synchronous_ programming model, that things happen one at a time.
-When you call a function that performs a long-running action, it only returns when the action has finished and has the result, stopping your program while it waits.
+In a _synchronous_ programming model, things happen one at a time.
+When you call a function that performs a long-running action, it only returns when the action has finished and it can return the result.
+This stops your program for the time the action takes.

 {{index "asynchronous programming"}}